Duluth, MN 55812

 Practicum is different from other courses students may have taken.
 When students enroll in a practicum, they become interns of a working clinic.The RFP Clinic serves a vital role in the Duluth community, offering quality services to individuals with communication disorders and differences.
 People who come to the clinic look to their interns for help, and interns have the opportunity to expand and refine the skills they have studied and researched in the CSD Program.
 All interns work and learn under the guidance of clinic Instructors who hold the ASHA Certificate of Clinical Competence and are licensed by the state of Minnesota.

 Students enrolled in CSD 4197 should expect to have 1-2 client assignments within the Robert F. Pierce Speech-Language-Hearing Clinic.
 The number of clients assigned to each student is determined by the clinic director and is based on factors such as client need, student experience, and clinic operational factors.
-Students also should expect to have additional practicum responsibilities such as hearing screening in the public schools, participation in health fairs, and clinic maintenance duties.
+Students also should expect to have additional practicum responsibilities such as participation in health fairs, and clinic maintenance duties.

 Prerequisites for Practicum